 When the time comes to onboard newcomers, you can use training videos, tutorials, and even an in-house chatbot to help them become productive members of your team from day one.
-Your new employees can use the built-in tools to get instant support and guidance, as well as answers to their questions without bugging you or anyone else.
-Truly, AI and automation are changing hiring and onboarding for the better.
+In addition, your new employees can use the built-in tools to get instant support and guidance, as well as answers to their questions without bugging you or anyone else.
+Honestly, AI and automation are changing hiring and onboarding for the better.

 Outsourcing and the gig economy are on the rise.

-Lastly, you don’t necessarily need to always hunt for new employees in the traditional sense.
+Lastly, you don’t necessarily need to hunt for new employees in the traditional sense constantly.
 Outsourcing has been on the rise for years, and in 2021, it has become more widespread and popular than ever before.
 Don’t be afraid to outsource some of your projects and processes and even entire departments to specialized teams worldwide to save money.

 As the gig economy continues to grow, more and more talented individuals from across the globe will become available to your company, so make sure to take advantage of their experience and expertise.